adamsilver/maintainablecss.com-jekyll/_chapters/05-conventions.md

 description: Learn the simple conventions that MaintainableCSS employs to write modules, components and state.
 ---

-Conventions often cause dispute amongst engineers.
-If you agree with the rationale behind this approach, then tweaking the convention is hardly a big deal.
-What's most important is readability and consistency.
+Conventions can cause dispute amongst engineers.
+But, if you agree with the rationale up to now then the convention itself doesn't matter too much.
+You can always tweak it to your liking if you don't find this one readable.

-With that said, *MaintainableCSS* has the following convention:
+What's most important is consistency.
+And with that in-mind *MaintainableCSS* has the following convention:

 	/* Square brackets denote optional parts */ .<moduleName>[-<componentName>][-<state>] {}

-Here are some real examples pertaining to a "search results" module:
+Here are some examples of a *search results* module:

-	/* module container/root */
+	/* module container */
 	.searchResults {}

 	/* components of a module */